AugustasCepas/DistributedWarehouses/README.md

 # DistributedWarehouses
-You need to create an Asp.net core web app that provides API of distributed warehouses.
+Solution provides API of distributed warehouses.

 Main functions:
 1) Return list of all SKUs